correial/correial.github.io/content/Fast Robots/Lab 2/index.md

 I played around with adjusting the sampling frequency to see how it changes the accuracy of my estiamted angles.
 I noticed that

 CHANGE CHANGE CHANGE CHANGE
- While increasing the sampling frequency improves the accuracy on gyroscope readings by reducing the integration error over shorter time intervals, higher sampling frequencies may increase power consumption and processing load.
-To overcome the limitations of each sensor, a complimentary filter was used to compute pitch and roll values that are accurate and stable.
 CHANGE CHANGE CHANGE CHANGE

 #### Complementary Filter Implementation